shohamlab/usnm2p/README.md

 `filename = <foldername>_Cycle<cycle_number>_Ch2_<frame_number>.ome.tif`

-This rich nomenclature is used as a way to store metadata associated with each experimental run.
+This informative nomenclature is used as a way to store metadata associated with each experimental run.

+Additionally, a file named `<foldername>.xml`, containing information about the microscope acquisition parameters for the run, is also stored in the data folder.

 ### Processing steps